wiseman-timelord/Auto-CPP-Local/README.md

 Status: Alpha

 ### DEVELOPMENT:
-- Merging of smaller scripts in ".\scripts\" with simlarly themed scripts, while optimizing and compacting, functions. overall scripts should be reduced to multiple 150-200 line scripts, but as few as as possible. prediction 1/3 of scripts in ".\scripts" are mergeable.
+- Merging of smaller scripts in ".\scripts\", overall scripts should be reduced to as few as as possible...Merging was done...Optimization was done...now merging optimized files.
+Predicted 10 scripts or less in ".\scripts".
 - due to less scripts, sKim over as many scripts together in 1 long input session starts with claude, checking compatibility with updates so far, ensure everything is logical and sound, and possibility of streamlining for methods of doing things we are no-longer using.
 - use of Yaml instead of Json, this was a later advancement in Auto-GPT, as I remember, yet I see mentions of Yaml, so I guess it uses yaml, maybe the json references are for OpenAI, in which case, will requre converting to llama.cpp binaries.
 - Solutions have been found to HuggingFace and google, see "NOTATION" section.